 About the data privacy event

-Alive Hospice recently discovered an event that may affect the security of some personal information.
+Alive Hospice recently discovered an event that may affect the security of certain personal information.
 While, to date, we have no evidence that personal information potentially affected by this event has been misused, we are providing notice of the event so potentially affected individuals may take steps to better protect against possible misuse of information, should they feel it appropriate to do so.

 Frequently asked questions

 Q. What Information Was Involved?
-While the information potentially affected varies by individual, Alive Hospice’s investigation determined that the information that may have been affected includes name, date of birth, Social Security number, passport number, driver’s license or state identification number, copy of birth or marriage certificate, financial account number, medical history information, treatment and prescription information, treating or referring physician information, medical record number, health insurance information, username/email and password information.
+While the information potentially affected varies by individual, Alive Hospice’s investigation determined that it may include name, date of birth, Social Security number, driver’s license number, financial account number, medical history information, treatment and prescription information, treating or referring physician information, medical record number, health insurance information, Medicare or Medicaid number, username/email and password information.
 Additionally, the notification letters mailed on July 3, 2019, did not include any reference to treatment through Alive, nor did they make reference to protected health or patient information.
 The letters included the incorrect recipient’s name and referenced Alive Hospice as the entity making the notification.
 To date, Alive Hospice has no evidence that any information potentially impacted by this incident was subject to actual or attempted misuse.